FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 A name part qualifier MAY be used to identify how the name part was used by the person to which the name applies.
 For example, a name part qualifier my specify that a given `Suffix` was used by the person as a `Title`.
-When a name part qualifier identifies the usage of a name part, the qualifier `name` MUST be used to identify the usage, and the qualifier value SHOULD NOT be used.
-The following qualifier names are defined by GEDCOM X:
+When a name part qualifier identifies the usage of a name part, the qualifier `name` property MUST be used to identify the usage, and the qualifier `value` property SHOULD NOT be used.
+The following name part qualifier names are defined by GEDCOM X:

 URI | description
 ----|-------------